abhirup-roy/Portfolio/README.md

 ### Feature Engineering/ Data Cleaning
 First, we converted our categorical data to numerical data using an Ordinal Encoder.
 We used an ordinal encoder as opposed to a One Hot Encoder as most of the categories seemed to follow a logical order.
 We also found null values for the BMI column in our data, so we used the Iterative Imputer in sci-kit learn to impute these values.
 After this, all continuous numerical variables were scaled using a Standard Scaler to keep a consistent range within the data that will be fed to our model.
-The data was then inspected for intercorrelation and columns that showed correlation >= 0.35 was removed.
+The data was then inspected for intercorrelation and columns that showed correlation >= 0.35 were removed.
 ![image](https://github.com/abhirup-roy/Portfolio/assets/66738639/c5735937-30ce-4936-8d21-e857d473abb9)
 ![image](https://github.com/abhirup-roy/Portfolio/assets/66738639/dfe632bf-9054-41dc-b150-57664c53a3db)